Mental and Physical Health Resources

 If you need to talk to someone about your mental health and don’t feel like you can reach out to someone in your network, there are many good options.

 Mental Health America has a national network of Warmlines, which are free and confidential.
-This is a resource you can call upon when not in crisis.
-However, if you are in crisis, they can help connect you to additional resources.
+This is a resource you can call when not in crisis, but if you are in crisis, they can help connect you to additional resources.
 Please find additional information here.

-National Alliance on Mental Illness (NAMI) provides a HelpLine for anyone who needs to talk to someone about their mental health.
-They can be reached by phone, email, or chat.
+National Alliance on Mental Illness (NAMI) provides a HelpLine for anyone who needs to talk to someone about their mental health, and they can be reached by phone, email, or chat.
 Please find additional information here.

 If you are experiencing a mental health crisis, please find resources for both the United States and Canada below: